galantelab/reboot/docs/README.md

 ### Usage

-   To search for gene or transcript signature, run the following:
+    For gene or transcript signature obtention, run the following:

    ```bash